 Will cause PStill to regenerate problem fonts (that cannot be embedded in the PDF due to their nature.
 These are in most cases dynamic created fonts by certain application and driver versions.
 Such fonts may cause problems later so PStill flag them for non inclusion).
 It is recommended to leave this option on except if you encounter problems.
-Turning it off may cause PStill to emit outlines for such fonts which works all the time, but causes larger output - also screen display is not so good as with fonts.
-Mode 1 is the default and usually the most compatible.
+Turning it off causes PStill to emit outlines for such fonts which works all the time, but causes larger output - also screen display is not so good as with fonts.
+(Hint: Turn on 'smooth vector graphics' in Acrobat Reader for better screen display)